I welcome the Minister of State, Deputy English, to the House,

 I thank all the Members for their contributions.
 I think everybody has contributed now and has shown great understanding and knowledge of the importance of helping the SME sector, as well as that SMEs are all of us and are right at the heart of our communities.
 They are in every town and village that we represent and everywhere we go and because of that knock-on effect, it is important to support those businesses and jobs as in so doing, we also support all our communities.
 Those aspects have been mentioned and well understood by everybody here, which shows the importance of responding to this situation in any way we can.
 We are only discussing one area of the microfinance loan and the microfinance fund today.
 This is only one intervention of many and we will continue to bring forward new ideas, including the jobs stimulus plan, in the weeks ahead.
 I thank all the Members for their ideas and interventions.

 A key aspect also highlighted by Members involves communicating what we have in place now.
-Up to €12 billion in supports have been announced in recent months by the Government for all businesses, small, medium and large, in loans, grants or equity.
+Up to €12 billion in supports has been announced in recent months by the Government for all businesses, small, medium and large, in loans, grants or equity.
 It is correct to state, however, that many businesses are not aware of those supports.
 We will, therefore, have to continue the communication efforts.
 I ask all public representatives, including Deputies, Senators and councillors, to help get that message out.
 Naturally, we are trying to beef up staff numbers in all the organisations involved to get the message out about supports and to process applications.

 The LEOs were mentioned by many Members.
 Senator Wall, and others, highlighted the pressure being put on them.
 Our Department and other Departments are putting the LEOs under pressure to get the applications processed.
 It is nearly an impossible task because the number of applications coming in is now so high compared to the past.
 We must increase our staff numbers and expand the process of reaching out regarding these schemes.

 Many Members also mentioned the online trading voucher scheme.
 It has been a great success.
 It has been a slow burner since 2014, when I was last in this Department.
 We were then trying to push the scheme and encourage people to take it up but not enough people wanted to do so at that time.
 In recent months, however, demand for the scheme has been phenomenal.
 That is important and we must respond to that demand.
 The first part of that response was to issue more money, and that has happened.
 Almost €14 million or €15 million in additional money has been put into the scheme.
 However, then one must find a process to get that money out, get people onto the course and get the grants approved.
 As all that also means more work, this is not just a matter of allocating money but involves addressing the process to make that possible.
 I am aware that is something we must do and lead.
 The scheme crosses several Departments, but our Department certainly hopes to take a leading role in pushing it, together with the Department responsible for communications.
 Another point is that some LEOs have expended their allocation and have no money left, while others have the opposite problem of spare money and not enough applications.
 We need to match up that disparity.
 It also is our intention to try to put more money into this scheme in the July stimulus.
-I wanted to address that issue because many Members have it mentioned it.
+I wanted to address that issue because many Members have mentioned it.

 The issue of the interest rate was also raised by many Members.
 I want to be clear about this issue because in the debate yesterday in the other House, there was definitely a misunderstanding of the different types of loan products.
 This is a State-backed product.
 It is not one backed by the traditional banking sector and this is a not-for-profit product.
 When people say that the interest rate is too high at 4.5% or 5%, I recognise that it may be too high for many businesses.
 Nobody wants high interest rates - although I would not call a rate of 4% high - and none of us wants to pay interest on money.
 We all want grants and many businesses need grants but they also need access to funding.
 It has been proven in research that the interest rate is not always the barrier.
 It is accessing funding, getting the money and working out a repayment plan that is the barrier, and not always the interest rate.
 Naturally, however, every effort will be made to bring the interest rate down as low as is possible.